-- ▶ ADA 'Drive-By' Lawsuits: VRLTA supports federal and state efforts to protect businesses from burdensome 'drive-by' lawsuits brought under the ADA act; VRLTA supports the passing of legislation that would allow a 'notice and cure' provision to address deficiencies in accessing or utilizing a business under the ADA. - ▶ Increased Restrictions: VRLTA opposes efforts to impose unreasonable restrictions (i.e. zoning, licensing, etc.) upon hospitality establishments' owners or operators by localities' alleging problems with customer activities surrounding property. - ► Tort Reform: VRLTA supports limits on punitive damages and joint and several liabilities. - ▶ Liability Protection: VRLTA supports the establishment of liability protections for hospitality and tourism related businesses that shield these employers from frivolous lawsuits related to COVID-19 so long as they comply with health and safety guidelines or do not engage in grossly negligent behavior. - Inherent Liability Protection for Campgrounds: VRLTA supports establishing immunity for private RV parks and campgrounds from frivolous lawsuits pertinent to common risks faced with spending time in the outdoors camping.
+- ADA 'Drive-By' Lawsuits: VRLTA supports federal and state efforts to protect businesses from burdensome 'drive-by' lawsuits brought under the ADA act; VRLTA supports the passing of legislation that would allow a 'notice and cure' provision to address deficiencies in accessing or utilizing a business under the ADA. - Increased Restrictions: VRLTA opposes efforts to impose unreasonable restrictions (i.e. zoning, licensing, etc.) upon hospitality establishments' owners or operators by localities' alleging problems with customer activities surrounding property. - > Tort Reform: VRLTA supports limits on punitive damages and joint and several liabilities. - Inherent Liability Protection for Campgrounds: VRLTA supports establishing immunity for private RV parks and campgrounds from frivolous lawsuits pertinent to common risks faced with spending time in the outdoors camping.